GadgetSeed/gadgetseed/apps/APPLICATIONS.md

    : Hello, world!
    ```

+   Config file : hello_world.conf

+   Source file directory : hello_world

 ## Network sample

-   The lwIP sample, Httpserver, works.
-Also, telnetd works.
+   HTTPSERVER, a sample of LwIP, works.
+Telnetd also works.
-   You can log in with Telnet from outside and use the debug console of Gadgetseed.
+   You can log in with telnet from outside and use the GadgetSeed debug console.

    Works with 32F769IDISCOVERY, 32F746GDISCOVERY.

+   Config file : network.conf

+   Source file directory : httpserver, telnetd